+Today's date: / /

-Today's date:/ School:
+School:

-Place an X in the appropriate box: Victim Student Parent/Guar Anonymous School Staff Other dian
+Place an X in the appropriate box:

+alleged Victim Student Parent/Guardian Anonymous School Staff

+Other

-Person Reporting Incident (Note: If this is an anonymous report, leave name and telephone number blank.)
+Person Reporting Incident

+(Note: If this is an anonymous report, leave name and telephone number blank.)

-Name:
+Name :

 Telephone:

-1. Name of student victim: Grade level:
+Name of alleged student victim:

+Grade level:

+2. Name(s) of alleged offender(s) (if known):

 (Please print)

+Grade level: School (if known):(Please print)

+Is he/she a student?
+Yes No

+3. Were you an eyewitness to this behavior?
+Yes No

-2. Name(s) of alleged offender(s) (if known): Grade level: School (if known): Is he/she a student?
+Name(s) of other witnesses (if known):

-lo

-(Please print) Yes \ N lo
+(Please print) Grade level: School (if known):

 (Please print)

-3. Were you an eyewitness to this behavior? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$

-Name(s) of other witnesses (if known): Grade level: School (if known): Is he/she a student of the student of th lent?
-No

-(Please print)
+Is he/she a student?
 Yes No

-(Please print)

-4. On what date(s) did the incident happen?
+4. On what date(s) did the incident happen? / / / / /

-/

-Month Day Year Month Day Year Month Day Year
+Month Day Year

+Month / Day / Year Month / Day / Year

-5. Place an X next to the statement(s) that best describes what happened (choose all that appears to the statement) and the statement of the ply):
+5. Place an X next to the statement(s) that best describes what happened (choose all

+that apply):

 Any bullying, harassment, or intimidation that involves physical aggression

-$\hfill\Box$ Teasing, name-calling, making critical remarks, or threatening, in person or by other meaning. eans
+Teasing, name-calling, making critical remarks, or threatening, in person or by other means

 Getting another person to hit or harm the student

 Making rude and/or threatening gestures

 Demeaning and making jokes about the victim

 Intimidating (bullying), extorting, or exploiting

-Excluding or rejecting the student

-Spreading harmful rumors or gossip
+Excluding or rejecting the student Spreading harmful rumors or gossip

-Electronic Communication (specify)

-Other (specify)

-6. Where did the incident happen (choose all that apply)?
-On school property At a school-sponsored activity or event off school property On a school bus On the way to/from school Other 7.What did the alleged offender(s) say or do?
+☐ Retaliation for reporting☐ Electronic Communication (specify)☐ Other (specify) Specify: 6.
+Where did the incident happen (choose all that apply)? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ On a school bus On the way to/from school Other 7.
+What did the alleged offender(s) say or do?
 (Attach a separate sheet if necessary) 8.
 What factors contributed to the harassment, bullying or discrimination?
-(Attach a separate sheet if necessary) 9.
-How has the student been impacted by this incident?
-10. Has the climate of the school been impacted by this incident?
-Yes No 11.
-Was the student victim absent from school as a result of the incident? \square Yes \square No If yes, how many days was the student victim absent from school as a result of the incident?
+9. How has the student been impacted by this incident?
+10. Has the climate of the school been impacted by this incident? $\square$ Yes $\square$ No 11.
+Was the alleged student victim absent from school as a result of the incident?Yes No If yes, how many days was the student absent from school as a result of the incident?
 12. Is there any additional information you would like to provide?
-(Attach a separate sheet if necessary) I agree that all information on this form is accurate and true to the best of my knowledge.
+(Attach a separate sheet if necessary)

+I agree that all information on this form is accurate and true to the best of my knowledge.

 Note: If this is an anonymous report, no signature is required.

 Signature: Date:

 In compliance with federal laws, Guilford County Schools administers all educational programs, employment activities and admissions without discrimination because of race, religion, national or ethnic origin, color, age, military service, disability or gender, except where exemption is appropriate and allowed by law.
-Refer to the Board of Education's Prohibition Against Discrimination, Harassment, and Bullying Policy 1710/4021/7230 for a complete statement.
+Refer to the Board of Education's Prohibition against Discrimination, Harassment, and Bullying Policy 1710/4021/7230 for a complete statement.
 Inquiries or complaints should be directed to the Guilford County Schools Director of Social and Emotional Learning, 120 Franklin Boulevard, Greensboro, NC 27401; 336-370-8397.